- Orthopaedic Knee Review

 Overload problems: what is the source of pain

-Articular cartilage itself does not have any pain fibres and pain seems to originate from either the subchondral bone or the soft tissue surrounding the knee, which are densely innovated.
+Articular cartilage itself does not have any pain fibres and pain seems to originate from either the subchondral bone or the soft tissue surrounding the knee, which is densely innovated.
 A likely theory is that overload on the patello femoral joint results in an increase in pressure in the subchondral bone and leads to the sensation of pain.
 This explains the treatment rational for reducing overload on the patello femoral joint and thereby reducing pain.

 Remember other causes of knee pain.